Quantum-Accelerated Solution of Nonlinear Equations from Variational Principles: Examples and Numerical Results

 where we denote the length of the spring $\Delta L_{i,j}$. $\Delta L_{i,j}$ can be expressed as

 where we define $x=x_i-x_j$, $y=y_i-y_j$, $u=u_i-u_j$, $v=v_i-v_j$ and $L_0=\sqrt{x^2+y^2}$ for simplicity.

-We approximate $U_{i,j}$ to a polynomial function for modeling purpose, similar to taking a first-order approximation for infinitesimal deformations.
-Note that this polynomial approximation is {\bf not} related to exact linearization methods, such as Carleman linearization.
-Since the energy of this nonlinear spring includes a quartic term (related to $a$), we use a fourth-order polynomial approximation to maintain material nonlinearity.
-Then the energy of spring is approximated as $\hat{U}_{i,j} =$
+We approximate $U_{i,j}$ as a polynomial function for modeling, similar to taking a first-order approximation for infinitesimal deformations.
+Note that this polynomial approximation is {\bf not} related to exact linearization methods such as Carleman linearization.
+Because the energy of this nonlinear spring includes a quartic term (related to $a$), we use a fourth-order polynomial approximation to maintain the material nonlinearity.
+Subsequently, the energy of the spring is approximated as $\hat{U}_{i,j} =$

-where we denote $l_1 = ux+vy$ and $l_2 = u^2+v^2$.
-The proof is shown in Appendix~D. It is important to note that $l_1, l_2$ only have linear and quadratic terms with respect to the variables, respectively.
+where we set $l_1 = ux+vy$ and $l_2 = u^2+v^2$.
+The proof is provided in Appendix~D. Note that $l_1$ and $l_2$ have only linear and quadratic terms with respect to the variables, respectively.